strimzi/proposals/037-kafka-canary-roadmap.md

 By running multiple producers and consumers, Canary could more accurately indicate where problems lay.

-For example, in a cluster with multiple listeners using different authentication mechanisms, if produce requests via a `SASL/OAUTHBEARER`-authenticated listener fail, but succeed via the `SASL/PLAIN`-authenticated listener you can infer that the problem is with the login mechanism.
+For example, in a cluster with multiple listeners using different authentication mechanisms, if produce requests fail using an `SASL/OAUTHBEARER`-authenticated listener but succeed using an`SASL/PLAIN`-authenticated listener, you can infer that the problem is with the login mechanism.

 There are many dimensions in which you can do this: